-This year’s rain storms have caused flooding in several states, such as Ohio, New York, and Pennsylvania.
-Homes that need cracked foundation repair or exterior basement waterproofing are at risk for allowing inches or even several feet of water to seep into basements.
+It’s time to talk about common sump pump problems that could lead to water damage.
+This year’s rain storms have caused floodings in several cities, such as Toronto, Mississauga, Scarborough, and Hamilton.
+Homes that need cracked foundation repair or exterior basement waterproofing are at risk of allowing inches or even several feet of water to seep into basements.
+If you are wondering “what is a battery backup pump?” we can answer that question more with the following content.

-This could lead to water damage, mold, and other complications.
-The U.S. Federal Emergency Management Agency (FEMA) states that even a few inches could cause damage that will set a homeowner back thousands of dollars.
+This could lead to water damage, mould, and other complications.
+The Canadian Association of Home & Property Inspectors states that even a few inches could cause damage that will set a homeowner back thousands of dollars.

 One of the most important flood prevention tools you can have in your house is a sump pump.
 These are pumps used to remove water that collects in the basement.
-If the pump stops working, your basement could be in trouble if you do not invest in sump pump repair immediately.
+If the pump stops working, your basement could be in trouble if you do not immediately invest in sump pump repair.

 Here is a list of a few other problems you can run into with these pumps: